RETURN

 suicide, especially in fantasy-prone personalities types.

-in doomsday prophecies?
-There are a number of reasons why, but probably
+people believe in doomsday prophecies?
+There are a number of reasons why,

-the most common rationale has to do with our discomfort with the uncertainties
+but probably the most common rationale has to do with our discomfort with

-scenarios, then, not only confirm this perception, but in an almost contradictory
+Doomsday scenarios, then, not only confirm this perception, but in an almost

-way, then turns around and offers them hope that things aren't always going
+contradictory way, then turns around and offers them hope that things aren't

-to remain as chaotic as they appear and that there is a plan and purpose behind
+always going to remain as chaotic as they appear and that there is a plan

-all the insanity.
-To manyespecially those who embrace Messianic end-times
+and purpose behind all the insanity.
+To manyespecially those who embrace

-on Earth many so desperately crave.
-Doomsday prophecies, thenat least
+the paradise on Earth many so desperately crave.
+Doomsday prophecies, thenat

-those that promise some sort of utopian aftermathare the ultimate "happy
+least those that promise some sort of utopian aftermathare the ultimate

-ending" and, for many people, a source of considerable hope and comfort.
+"happy ending" and, for many people, a source of considerable hope

-Even if they must endure a period of tribulation, if heaven is the end product,
+and comfort.
+Even if they must endure a period of tribulation, if heaven is

-it is worth the price-or, at least, it is in many people's minds.
-Unfortunately,
+the end product, it is worth the price-or, at least, it is in many people's

-it is also a type of belief system that is highly contagious and capable of
+minds.
+Unfortunately, it is also a type of belief system that is highly contagious

-attracting large number of followers if perpetuated by people who are particularly
+and capable of attracting large number of followers if perpetuated by people

 Another reason some people are so attracted to doomsday beliefs is because